 Including music in your daily teaching, especially in these difficult conditions, is not an easy job.
-And it’s harder still if you’re not a confident musician yourself.
+And it’s harder still if you’re not a confident musician or music teacher yourself.

-But we all know the value of music and the positive effects it can have on wellbeing and achievement in other academic subjects – both of which are particularly relevant while children are separated from their schools, teachers and friends.
+But we all know the value music can have on a child and the positive effects it can have on wellbeing and achievement in other academic subjects – both of which are particularly relevant while children are at home with parents and separated from their schools, teachers and friends.

 At the London Symphony Orchestra, through our LSO Discovery community and education programme, we have been providing musical experiences for young people and the teaching resources to support music learning for years.